garyalex/admin-scripts/README.md

 - setsshtunnel.sh - setup ssh tunnels to servers
 - squidtail.sh - colorful squid logs
 - watchproxy.sh - watches and gets status of the proxy
+- google.sh - search from the command line, opens in your default browser